stat545ubc-2021/John_Gray_Mini_Data_Analysis/Milestone 3/Milestone-3.md

 ![](Milestone-3_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 I used the ‘fct\_reorder()’ function of the ‘forcats’ package to reorder the above plot.
-I had the values along the x-axis reordered; the fish species, according to values on the y-axis; the length to weight ratio of the different species.
+I had the values along the x-axis reordered (i.e. the fish species), according to values on the y-axis (i.e. the length to weight ratio).
 I used this function as it orders the fish species along the axis based on their length to weight ratios in ascending order.
 While I could estimate the order in which the species should be ordered based on the above plot or values, it would not be as accurate. the ‘fct\_reorder()’ function takes into account values such as outliers which would be difficult to account for when trying to organize the plot visually.
 Additionally, the use of this function is far more efficient then me spending the time to guess the order that fish species should be ordered along the x-axis based on the length tot weight ratio.

 ``` r
 fish_sampling%>%